kennethshackleton/SKPokerEval/README.md

 }
 ```

-The implementation being immutable is already thread-safe and there is no initialisation time.
+The implementation being immutable is already thread-safe.
+There is no initialisation time.

 ## How does it work?